Tibboh17/Tibboh17.github.io/_posts/2024-07-16-Django-Start.md

 # Creating and Setting Up the App

 ### Creating a Django App
-- Within the Django project, create and app named `main`.
+- Within the Django project, create an app named `main`.

 ```sh
 django-admin startapp main